joedunn123456789/landingpagetest1/README.md

 ## View the Landing Page

-You can view the landing page by clicking [here](https://github.com/joedunn123456789/landingpagetest1/blob/main/land.html).
+You can view the live landing page [here](https://joedunn123456789.github.io/landingpagetest1/land.html).

-Alternatively, you can clone this repository and open the `land.html` file in your browser.